What are the aims of this leaflet?

 Is lichen planopilaris hereditary?

 No, lichen planopilaris is not inherited.
-However, there may be genes responsible for increasing the risk of developing the condition.
-These genes affect the immune system and its responsiveness.
-In a small study, the following genes were found to be associated with lichen planopilaris: HLA DRB1*11 and HLA DQB1*03.
+However, there may be genes affecting the immune system responsible for increasing the risk of developing the condition.

 What are the symptoms of lichen planopilaris?

-Lichen planopilaris typically causes an intensely itchy scalp.
-The crown and vertex (top of the scalp) are most commonly affected, and symptoms of pain, burning and scalp tenderness may occasionally be experienced.
-Gradually, areas of hair loss may be noticed.
-Lichen planus can also affect the skin, mouth, genitals and nails (for further information, please see Patient Information Leaflet on lichen planus).
+Lichen planopilaris typically causes an itchy, painful, burning or tender scalp.
+The crown and vertex (top of the scalp) are most commonly affected.
+Areas of hair loss or scarring may be noticed.
+Lichen planus can also affect the skin, mouth, genitals and nails (for further information, please see Patient Information Leaflet on lichen planus.